www.ourplace.scot is managed by the Scottish Government.

 Who is responsible for ourplace.scot?

-The Planning & Architecture Division within the Scottish Government manage the website with support from the Place Standard partners.
+The Planning, Architecture and Regeneration Division within the Scottish Government manage the website with support from the Place Standard partners.
 The Place Standard tool partners are Scottish Government, Public Health Scotland, Architecture & Design Scotland, the Improvement Service and Glasgow City Council.

 The content on the site and the email@example.com mailbox are controlled by the Scottish Government.
 The wider Place Standard partners act in an advisory capacity on ourplace.scot.